-CONTENT Preliminary Course HSC Course Main topics covered: Main topics covered: Students will study mandatory module OH&S Students will study mandatory module OH&S and at least THREE topics from a prescribed list of topics, covering a range of contexts. and students will develop an individual des project selected in any of the four fields of: Modules may be selected in any of the four fields of: Graphic Design Wearable Design Graphic Design Wearable Design Product Design Product DesignInterior/Exterior Design Interior/Exterior Design Specific requirements Specific requirements: Students are required to keep a process did throughout this course. ary Students are required to keep a process diary throughout this course.
-PARTICULAR COURSE REQUIREMENTS Preliminary Course HSC Course Artworks in at least two expressive forms and use of a process diary A broad investigation of ideas in art making, art criticism and art history.
-A minimum of five Case Studies (4-10 hour each) rs Deeper and more complex investigations is art making, art criticism and art history. in ASSESSMENT: HSC Course only Internal Assessment Only % Designing and Making 70 Critical and Historical 30 Contact Person: Dominique Woloschyn, Head T eacher CAPA
+CONTENT Preliminary Course HSC Course Main topics covered: Main topics covered: Students will study mandatory module OH&S Students will study mandatory module OH&S and at least THREE topics from a prescribed list of topics, covering a range of contexts. and students will develop an individual design project selected in any of the four fields of: Modules may be selected in any of the four fields of: Graphic Design Wearable Design Graphic Design Wearable Design Product Design Product DesignInterior/Exterior Design Interior/Exterior Design Specific requirements Specific requirements: Students are required to keep a process diary throughout this course.
+Students are required to keep a process diary throughout this course.
+PARTICULAR COURSE REQUIREMENTS Preliminary Course HSC Course Artworks in at least two expressive forms and use of a process diary Development of a body of work and use of a process diary A broad investigation of ideas in art making, art criticism and art history.
+A minimum of five Case Studies (4-10 hours each) Deeper and more complex investigations in art making, art criticism and art history.
+ASSESSMENT: HSC Course only 1 Internal Assessment Only % Designing and Making 70 Critical and Historical 30 Contact Person: Dominique Woloschyn, Head T eacher CAPA